 Medical Cannabis Facility: Curio Wellnes, a company that received one of the State licenses to grow and process medical cannabis, announced that it will locate a growing facility at 5 Aylesbury Road, the site of a former Pall Filtration plant.
 County zoning regulations allow for such growth and processing facilities to be located on land zoned for light manufacturing, such as this site.
 In September, several principals of Curio Wellness met with members of the adjacent residential communities.
 Among the topics discussed at the meeting were security, the operational aspects of the business and the timeline for starting.
 Expect this facility to be operational towards the end of 2017.
-At this time Curio Wellness does not plan to include a dispensary that would sell its product to patients, and, in fact the State has not issued licenses for dispensaries at this time.
-However, Curio Wellness indicated that it may pursue a dispensary license in the future.
+At this time Curio Wellness does not plan to include a dispensary that would sell its product to patients, but they indicated that they will evaluate that possibility in the future.
+Recently, they did receive approval from the State to operate a dispensary.
 State law allows two dispensaries within each legislative district.